Music. It makes us want to move, sing and dance about - but have you ever wondered how?

 We adapt our workshops to engage all learning ages, from Primary 1 to Primary 7, changing the learning objectives and activities to match the needs of the learners, along with school resources and audience size.
 A sample of our lesson needs taken from our lesson plans, along with objectives and Curriculum for Excellence links are shown here.

-In partnership with Midlothian Science Festival and Saltersgate School, Dalkeith, we have also worked closely with learners with additional support needs to tailor the Science Ceilidh workshops on a more individual basis.
+In partnership with Midlothian Science Festival and Saltersgate School, Dalkeith, we have also worked closely with learners with additional support needs to tailor the Science Ceilidh workshops on a more individual basis - see more here about our MUSE programme.

 For secondary schools, we generally run more informal assemblies for larger group of students discussing the science of music, with a heavier emphasis on the latest neuroscience research, opportunities to ask questions, and science-technology, including seeing real brain scans, using an EEG machine to read brainwaves and even holding a 3D print-out of Lewis' Brain.
 This is generally in the format of our Dissect the Beat show though we have worked with smaller classes of Science Clubs, or school musicians/dancers, to explore the Science Ceilidh also.